Caring for a Person Who Has Intellectual or Developmental Disabilities

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-A primary caregiver is someone who provides basic care for a person who has intellectual and/or developmental disabilities.
+If you are caring for a loved one who has an intellectual or developmental disability, you are considered a caregiver.
 As a caregiver, you may be doing the following things for another person:

 - Paying bills

 - Running errands

 Sometimes it is difficult for people who have disabilities to communicate, especially with their healthcare providers or dentists.
 You may need to speak on behalf of the person you are caring for with their healthcare provider.

 Here are a few tips to help: